KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 **Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
 **Classification:** Structural Metaphysics / Metaphysics Extension
-**Status:** Draft — Veracious Archive
+**Status:** Draft — Veracious Archive — Apr 18 2026, revised June 28 2026
-**Dependency:** Symbol Key (§21.2, §21.2.2, §21.9, §21.10, §21.11); SP06 — Structural Space, Orientation, and the Paradox of Emergence; SP03 — Expression Ratio Mathematics; Mythic Figure Layer Registry; Symbolic Pattern Registry
+**Dependency:** Symbol Key (§21.2, §21.2.2, §21.9, §21.10, §21.11) · SP06 — Structural Space, Orientation, and the Paradox of Emergence · SP03 — Expression Ratio Mathematics · Mythic Figure Layer Registry · Symbolic Pattern Registry
 **SHA-256:** a1bdbf982d982d3f07739f1d7d4ffa8dc0b3a4a61f2493a61b2be393a3d96016

 ---

 ## 1. Purpose

 This document consolidates several ontological clarifications that have been latent within the Zenetist corpus but not previously articulated in standalone form.
-Each clarification addresses a recurring source of misreading — places where the framework's structural precision can be lost when terms are read at the wrong station, when distinct ontological strata are collapsed into one another, or when arc-functions are mislocalized as station-placements.
+Each clarification addresses a recurring cause of misreading — places where the framework's structural precision can be lost when terms are read at the wrong station, when distinct ontological strata are collapsed into one another, or when arc-functions are mislocalized as station-placements.

 The clarifications gathered here are: